contagon/handbook/handbook/20-activities.md

 Local units may be asked to show evidence of liability insurance when renting or using facilities that are not owned by the Church.
 The bishop or stake president may obtain a certificate showing evidence of insurance from the Risk Management Division at Church headquarters or from the area office.
 Requests should include the name and address of the requester (normally the owner of the facility), a description and location of the facility, the liability limits required, and other pertinent information.
 Leaders should plan well in advance to allow time to prepare and mail the certificates.

-### 20.6.18 Reports of Abuse
+### 20.6.18 Reports of Misconduct

-If a leader becomes aware of physical, sexual, or emotional abuse of someone during a Church activity, he or she should contact the bishop immediately.
+If a leader becomes aware of physical, sexual, or emotional misconduct of someone during a Church activity, he or she should contact the bishop immediately.
 Instructions for bishops are provided in [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line).

 ### 20.6.19 Sabbath-Day Observance